 They want your life to be expressed in a fashion that brings them satisfaction, they really don’t care about you or your happiness; it’s all about you living your life to make them happy.
 They are not helping you to live right, they are manipulating you to live for them.
 Dear friend, let today be your freedom day from such persons.
 Anyone that can’t accept your real self, let them go.
 Stop pretending to keep and retain manipulators in your life.
 Open your life up to real people willing to accept your past, your scars, your pains, your struggles, your inadequacies, your weaknesses and bad habits and are willing to truly help you become better in life.

 Instead of pretending to be what you’re not, why not find people that will help you truly become what you’re pretending to be.
 When you stop pretending, real people will show up in your life.
-Stop injuring your soul and your destiny, be real, fulfil purpose, fulfil destiny.
+Stop injuring your soul and your destiny, be real, fulfill purpose, fulfill destiny.